Rim destabilization and re-formation upon severance from its expanding sheet: Coefficients for sheet expansion and number of ligaments

-After substituting (\ref{Eq:C6}) into (\ref{Eq:C5}), algebraic manipulation enables us to derive $\left\{b_{\textrm{i}} \right\}$ in terms of $\left\{a_{\textrm{i}} \right\}$, and vice versa.
-In the following, we use as input two thickness profiles: (i) from water pole impact by \cite{wang2023non} (labeled "wp") and (ii) from the empirical fit from \cite{liu_2020_mass} (labeled "ef"), see fig.\,\ref{App:Thickness-Expansion}(a).
+In the following, we use as input two thickness profiles: (i) from water pole impact by \citet{wang2023non} (labeled "wp") and (ii) from the empirical fit from \citet{liu_2020_mass} (labeled "ef"), see fig.\,\ref{App:Thickness-Expansion}(a).
 These two profiles lead to two sets of corresponding expansion curve coefficients as input to solve (\ref{Eq:C1}).
 For (iii) a third case (labeled "tw") we reverse the approach and obtain thickness profile parameters from experimentally determined sheet expansion coefficients.
 Note that in the current study of laser impact on tin, the experiments give $T_{\textrm{m}}=0.38$, contrary to $T_{\textrm{m}}=0.43$ for the water pole impact.
 Next, we note that the consistent substitution of $\textrm{We}=\textrm{We}_\textrm{d}/4$ (see the main text) in (\ref{Eq:C2}-\ref{Eq:C4}) does not modify (\ref{Eq:C5}).
-Also, we note that the identity $T=\sqrt{\textrm{We}/6} T^*$ from equation (2.3) in \cite{wang2023non} is maintained in the main text with the aforementioned substitution of We number, along with the definition of the inertial time $T^*$ in terms of $\dot{R}_{\textrm{s}}/2$ instead or $U$.
+Also, we note that the identity $T=\sqrt{\textrm{We}/6} T^*$ from equation (2.3) in \citet{wang2023non} is maintained in the main text with the aforementioned substitution of We number, along with the definition of the inertial time $T^*$ in terms of $\dot{R}_{\textrm{s}}/2$ instead or $U$.